PyCoder21/Termux-AI-Free-Agent/README.md

 FreeSeekR1-Agent is a cutting-edge LangChain 🦜 AI assistant designed to operate seamlessly within your Termux environment.
 This intelligent agent is built to tackle a wide array of tasks by **recursively answering and executing function calls until your objective is fully achieved!** Say goodbye to manual intervention and let FreeSeekR1-Agent drive your productivity.

+### 🖥️NEW!!!:

+- **Context compression:** If your context is full, you can use the compress command to replace the dialog history with a detailed summary by DeepSeek.
+- **Context fullness indicator:** At the end of each response, there is an indicator showing the percentage of context fulness.

 ### 🌟 Key Features:
 -   **Autonomous Execution:** The agent intelligently breaks down complex tasks and executes a series of tool calls, iterating until the goal is met.
 -   **Recursive Problem Solving:** It's designed to think, act, and refine its approach through multiple iterations of tool usage and response generation.